evangelischeomroep/npo-api-interceptor/README.md

-# npo-api-interceptor
+# NPO API Interceptor

-Interceptor for use with Axios or Angular HTTP Service.
+Request Interceptor for use with Axios or Angular HTTP Service.
 Adds the necessary auth params.
 Can be used in the browser and in Node.js.